Future STEM leaders will compete for $1.8 million in awards including top prize of $250,000

 Barry Preston Lindler, a computer science and programming teacher at Dutch Fork High School, gushed on the micro-blogging site about finalists Kunchur and Lauren Chen, “So proud of these #dfhsSTEM seniors!
 A privilege to work with you and so very excited to see where the future leads!”

-The finalists have attempted to tackle some of the world’s compelling issues through their scientific projects such as targeting cancer via signaling pathways, developing a mobile application for stroke diagnosis using deep learning and computer vision, protecting beehives, and identifying an improved method for detecting arsenic in water.
+The finalists have attempted to tackle some of the world’s compelling issues through their scientific projects such as targeting cancer via signaling pathways, combating cyberbullying by teaching Artificial Intelligence (AI), protecting beehives, and identifying an improved method for detecting arsenic in water.

 The Science Talent Search, a program of the Washington-based Society for Science & the Public since 1942, was formerly known as the Intel Science Talent Search (1998-2016) and earlier was supported by Westinghouse (1942-1997).
 Regeneron Pharmaceuticals, Inc., a leading biotechnology company headquartered in New York, became the funding source from 2017 and ever since has been giving over $3 million in awards, annually.
 Founded by STS alumni, the company has committed $100 million in funding over the next decade.